• Skip to primary navigation

 High heat blast.
 You'll crank the oven temperature for the first 15 minutes and then lower it down after that to brown that bird beautifully.

 Secret ingredient.
-I borrowed a brining technique from Chef J Kenji Lopez-Alt for this recipe that gives a crispy, golden skin to the turkey breast.
-A little bit of baking powder added to the dry brine creates this beautiful crackling skin that your guests will fight over.
+I borrowed a brining technique from Chef Kenji Lopéz-Alt that gives a crispy, golden skin to the turkey breast.
+Adding a bit of baking powder to the dry brine creates a beautiful crackling skin that your guests will fight over.

 Magic stuff!